-At around 10.30am we started to slowly make our way back to the tent.
-On the return journey we took the time to notice the small things; brilliant white seams of quartz in the rock, the patterns in the vetegable sheep and the amount of alpine flowers around – no doubt it would be even more beautiful up here in summer when they bloom.
+At around 10.30 am we started to slowly make our way back to the tent.
+On the return journey, we took the time to notice the small things; brilliant white seams of quartz in the rock, the patterns in the vetegable sheep and the number of alpine flowers around – no doubt it would be even more beautiful up here in summer when they bloom.

 Heading back down

-Within about 25 minutes we were back into the forest and making the knee-testing descent back down the mountain.
-The midday sun filtered into the forest giving the leaves, mosses and lichens an ice-green hue – unfortunately pretty diffiult to capture on my phone camera.
+Within about 25 minutes we were back in the forest and making the knee-testing descent back down the mountain.
+The midday sun filtered into the forest giving the leaves, mosses and lichens an ice-green hue – unfortunately pretty difficult to capture on my phone camera.

 Food for thought…